 The Company guarantees unsecured revolving and term loan bank facilities ("Unsecured Foreign Facilities") used by certain of the Company's Greater China subsidiaries to support their operations.
 The Unsecured Foreign Facilities, which allow borrowings in U.S. dollars and Chinese Yuan, have availability totaling \$100 million.
 The interest rates on outstanding borrowings are based upon the applicable benchmark rate for the currency of each borrowing.
-During the first quarter of 2019, the Company borrowed \$13 million and made payments of \$6 million under the Unsecured Foreign Facilities.
-The maximum daily amount outstanding at any point in time during the first quarter of 2019 was \$73 million.
-Borrowings on the Unsecured Foreign Facilities mature between June 2019 and December 2019.
-As of May 4, 2019, borrowings of \$67 million are included within Current Debt on the Consolidated Balance Sheet.
+During 2019, the Company borrowed \$13 million and made payments of \$6 million under the Unsecured Foreign Facilities.
+The maximum daily amount outstanding at any point in time during 2019 was \$73 million.
+Borrowings on the Unsecured Foreign Facilities mature between September 2019 and December 2019.
+As of August 3, 2019, borrowings of \$67 million are included within Current Debt on the Consolidated Balance Sheet.